OlympusDAO/olympus-protocol-metrics-subgraph/docs/robinhood-mellow-integration.md

 rollups, publisher chain mapping, artifact/client chain names and environment validation.
 Tests cover zero/pre-start cases, non-unit NAV/mixed decimals, staleness, fee-netted shares, pending/fixed/dust claims and exactly-once totals.
-The client changelog records the additive chain field; no package publication or speculative version bump is performed by this PR.
+The client changelog and package metadata record additive chain coverage as v3.1.0 (September 2026), as requested in review; no package is published by this PR.

 After upstream deployment, verify the accepted commit, index progress past the baseline, the Safe's token and queue records, snapshot timestamps and exactly-once